Kabul Seeks Explanation on Trump Talk of Wiping out Afghanistan

 US Facing Defeat in Afghanistan After 18 Years of War: Taliban

-“The Afghan nation has not and will never allow any foreign power to determine its fate,” the presidential palace stated adding that “the government underscores that foreign heads of state cannot determine Afghanistan’s fate in absence of the Afghan leadership.”
+“The Afghan nation has not and will never allow any foreign power to determine its fate,” the presidential palace stated.

+“The government underscores that foreign heads of state cannot determine Afghanistan’s fate in absence of the Afghan leadership,” the palace said.

 Afghanistan’s government has been excluded from talks between the U.S. and the Taliban and has accused Pakistan of supporting the insurgency.